 Veneers Made Simple at 3V Dental in Port Washington

 First, the patient has a consultation with once of our dentists at our convenient Port Washington office.
 The patient tells the dentist what they want done to improve the look of their teeth, and the dentist examines the teeth to make sure that the patient’s a good candidate for the procedure.
 The dentist may order X-rays and make impressions of the patient’s mouth.

-The patient will need to make three trips to the dentist.
+The patient will need to make three trips to our dental office in Port Washington, NY.
 During the appointment, the dentist gives the patient a local anesthetic then removes a half a millimeter of enamel from each tooth that is to receive a veneer.
 The half a millimeter is how thick the shell is.
 When the teeth are prepared, the dentist makes an impression of them to send to a dental lab.
 If the patient’s natural teeth are very unattractive after the enamel is removed, the dentist places temporary shells on them.
 The permanent shells are usually ready after a week or two.

 Before the shells are permanently bonded to the teeth, the cosmetic dentist places them on the teeth, trims them and replaces them until they are perfect.
 When the shells are ready, the dentist cleans, polishes and etches the patient’s natural teeth.
 Etching roughens the surface of the tooth to give the veneer a strong grip.
 The dentist applies dental cement the exact color of the patient’s tooth to the surface then places the veneer.
 The dentist aims a special light at the teeth that causes the cement to cure, cleans away any excess dental cement and makes adjustments.
 The patient leaves after being given instructions for self-care, then comes back in two weeks for a follow-up appointment to make sure that all is well.

-To schedule your veneer consultation, contact our office today.
+To schedule your veneer consultation, contact our Port Washington, NY dental office today.
 Our friendly staff is standing by to assist you.